 Check if the Rolex is still functioning and the time is accurate when the alarm goes off (Rolex accuracy is +2/-2 seconds every day).

 If your Rolex stops working before the power reserve expires or does not display accurate time, it has to be serviced by a competent Rolex watchmaker.
+Our site contains an excellent article about service my Rolex.

 Screw the crown back on tight to the case after winding the Rolex and setting the time and date.
 Rolex timekeepers should always be kept waterproof.
 A wristwatch that has its crown unscrewed is not waterproof.
+Read more about how to sell Rolex in our article.

 A COSC chronometer is required to be a timekeeper with a spring driven escapement.
 Other advancements are frequently used to increase the efficiency and precision of chronometers.
 Rare metals like gold, platinum, and palladium are utilised to improve the accuracy of chronometers like Rolex.
 The use of rubies and sapphires as jewel bearings on the pivots and escapement will reduce friction and wear.
 The balance spring compensates for temperature-induced changes in elasticity by altering the mechanism built into it.